rooftopcms/rooftop-acf-exposer/README.txt

 == Changelog ==

+= 1.2.2-beta1 =
+* Support for writing back to ACF fields through the API

 = 1.2.1 =
 * Preliminary support for ACF fields in taxonomy term responses
 * Updated readme for packaging